Spring 2011 community-collected urine samples:

 This decision to suspend the second phase was made because the areas that were slated for application of the two chemicals we have the ability to test for in urine (2,4-D and atrazine) were in very remote locations, with very few residents.
 Despite considerable effort, we were not able to recruit enough participants to ensure that the data resulting from the effort would be a valid test of potential exposure among local residents.
 There were also several technical and logistical challenges involved in a pre/post application design, including difficulty obtaining information about the exact timing of pesticide applications.

 Highway 36 community members also conducted air sampling within the investigation area and submitted the results to OHA for review and inclusion in the PHA.
 There is a section in the PHA that describes their work and the air sampling results.

 Future sampling efforts:

 EPA is developing a passive air monitor that can be used in the investigation area.
 This will allow for community-wide air data to be collected over several pesticide application seasons.
+As of November 2014, EPA has finished the analytical phase of the air monitoring method development and is currently working on ways to estimate air concentrations of pesticides from the amounts extracted from the monitor filters.
+More information on the development of air monitoring methods will be available in the spring of 2015.
 See "Investigation Updates" for more information on the air monitoring progress.